Finesse/web-fonts-repository/docs/fonts-setup.md

 The file paths are the [glob](https://en.wikipedia.org/wiki/Glob_(programming)) search patterns.
 It means that the repository should consider all files matching the pattern as font files.

 You may specify font files explicitly.
-It is faster on runtime because the repository don't have to scan directories.
+It is faster on runtime because the repository doesn't have to scan the directories.

 ```php
 return [